 How To Choose a Post Frame Building Company

-We’ve been asked over the years about how to choose a post frame building company.
-At Conestoga Buildings, we want to bring clarity and transparency to the process and give you the tools you need when approaching companies for your new building project.
-Here are some questions to ask:
+We’ve been asked over the years about how to choose a post frame builder.
+At Conestoga, we want to bring clarity and transparency to the process and give you the tools you need when approaching companies for your new building project.
+Here are some questions to ask.

 Is The Company Licensed In Your State?